Erickk0/Simple_Calc_asm/README.md

-Simple Calculator in Assembly (NASM) for macOS
+# Simple Calculator in Assembly (NASM) for macOS

 This project is a simple calculator implemented in x86_64 assembly using NASM.
-The calculator allows users to input two numbers and select an arithmetic operation (+ or -).
-It performs the calculation and outputs the result.
+The calculator accepts two numbers and an operation (`+` or `-`), performs the calculation, and outputs the result.
+It works on macOS and uses system calls for input/output.

-Features
+## Features

-    Input: Two numbers and a basic arithmetic operation (+ or -).
+- Input: Two numbers and an arithmetic operation (`+` for addition or `-` for subtraction).
-    Output: Displays the result of the operation.
+- Output: Displays the result of the arithmetic operation.
-    Error Handling: Detects and responds to invalid operations.
+- Handles basic error-checking for invalid operations.

-Requirements
+## Requirements

-    macOS (64-bit)
+- macOS (64-bit)
-    NASM (Netwide Assembler)
+- NASM (Netwide Assembler)
-    x86_64 architecture
+- x86_64 architecture
-    Linker (ld)
+- Linker (`ld`) for macOS

-Installation
+## Installation

-    Install NASM via Homebrew:
+To install NASM on macOS, you can use [Homebrew](https://brew.sh/):

 bash
 brew install nasm

+Usage

-Clone the Repository or download calculator.asm:
+    Clone the repository or download the calculator.asm file to your local machine.

+    Open your terminal and navigate to the directory where calculator.asm is located.

+    Assemble the program using NASM:

     bash

-git clone <repository-url>
-cd <repository-directory>

-Assemble the Program:

-bash

 nasm -f macho64 -o calculator.o calculator.asm

-Link the Object File to create the executable:
+Link the object file to create an executable:

 bash

 ld -macos_version_min 10.7 -o calculator calculator.o -lSystem

-Run the Program:
+Run the program:

 bash

     ./calculator

-    Follow Prompts to enter two numbers and choose an operation (+ or -).
+    Follow the on-screen prompts to enter two numbers and an operation (+ or -).

-Usage

-After running the program, follow the on-screen prompts to input the first number, the second number, and the desired operation.
-The program will output the result or display an error message if an invalid operation is selected.
+    The result of the operation will be displayed.

 Example

-bash
+Here’s an example interaction with the calculator:

+sql

 Enter first number: 7
 Enter second number: 5
 Choose operation (+ or -): -
 Result: 2

-If an invalid operation is entered:
+If you enter an invalid operation (any character other than + or -), the program will display an error message:

-bash
+mathematica

 Enter first number: 4
 Enter second number: 3
 Choose operation (+ or -): *
 Invalid operation!

-Notes

-    The program currently supports only integer addition and subtraction.
-    Ensure NASM is installed correctly, and the commands are executed in a 64-bit macOS environment.

-License

-This project is licensed under the MIT License.
+This simple interaction shows how the program handles valid input for basic arithmetic and manages invalid operations.